 To deliver the PreNatal program in the most cost-effective and best practice manner throughout the five countries that DWF operates in, the organisation required a space that would allow for:

-Offering blended courses that will allow professionals and practitioners to combine work and the study of our program.
+- offering blended courses that would allow professionals and practitioners to combine work and the study of their program.

-After doing research on different LMS (Learning Management System), the organisation concluded that Moodle was the best option.
+After doing research on different LMS (Learning Management System) options, the organisation concluded that Moodle was the best option.

 “When looking for LMS within our locality, we saw that many educational institutions opted for Moodle, therefore, we asked for recommendations and experiences of their use, all were very positive and encouraged us to use it,” said Marco Vernooij, Director of DWF.

 Marco’s team at DWF analysed Moodle’s technical conception, philosophy of use, techno pedagogical possibilities, the user-friendly system and the ability to adapt it to our needs.